 Sinnis tell us the Terrain’s 380cc liquid-cooled, parallel twin engine will knock out 36.5bhp with a top speed around 86mph, which means it should be happy cruising at motorway speeds.
 It features a cast aluminium 19-inch front and 17-inch rear wheel, a six-speed gear box, double floating front disc brakes, ABS, and a fully digital dash including two power sockets.
 It also boasts preload adjustable front and rear suspension.

 The Terrain T380 will be A2 compliant making it a compelling option for newer riders, as well as more experienced bikers looking to downsize to a more manageable machine.

 Ready for adventure

-The bike depicted in the photos in this story isn’t the finished article, but we reckon it’s already a desirable-looking adventure bike that could be used for touring and be ridden off road.
-Features like the large touring screen, aluminium luggage, substantial-looking crash bars, and spoked wheels make us think Sinnis is serious about challenging more established rivals in the small adventure bike market.
+First impressions are already good.
+It’s a desirable-looking adventure bike that could be used for touring and be ridden off road.
+Features like the large touring screen, aluminium luggage as an optional extra, and substantial-looking crash bars make us think Sinnis is serious about challenging more established rivals in the small adventure bike market.

 If they deliver a bike that performs as good as it looks in these photos, the price tag will make it impossible for buyers looking for a small adventure bike to ignore.
 We can’t wait to get our hands on one.